if-not-nil/if-not-nil.github.io/content/lua-structs/index.md

 my main inspiration is the zig struct syntax\
 or any struct syntax for that matter

-which is just not that realistic to implement at all. but i'll try hard enough to get motivated by the sunk cost fallacy
+which is not very realistic to implement. but i'll try to get motivated by the sunk cost fallacy

-so for this one, i'll be implementing structs with no extra features
+for this one, i'll be implementing structs with no extra features

 ### toc
 - [structs](#structs)